 So how can you use this in your paintings?
 Firstly, you could create mixes of dark grey-blue for distant landmarks.
 Remember, the further away the landmark is, the lighter it will appear.
 If you are using the glazing method, you could create a very thin glaze of cobalt blue over the areas where you want to create distance.

-For objects or subjects in the foreground, use a greater range of brighter colours and of course, create sharper details to bring them forward into view.
+For objects or subjects in the foreground, use a greater range of brighter colours.
+Create sharper details to bring them forward into view.

 Simultaneous contrast: how colour can play tricks on us

 Often, when we look at colours around us, optical illusions take place.
-A single colour or value in a reference is hard to pick out, as the surrounding colours and values affect how we see it.
+A single colour or value in a reference is hard to pick out.
+The surrounding colours and values affect how we see it.
 This effect is called simultaneous contrast.

 A colour that is dark in tone can be made to appear darker when a light colour is placed next to it.
 A neutral blue tone can be made to appear bright and vivid when its complementary colour orange is placed next to it.
 In addition, warm colours appear warmer when placed next to cool colours.

-Here are some examples of simultaneous contrast in action:
+Here is an example of simultaneous contrast in action.

 Painters can utilise this illusion to increase the appearance of colour and value contrasts in their work.
 By being aware of how our eyes can change the true appearance of colour, it will give you more command over using colours yourself.